 The first such regional meeting took place in Ljubljana, Slovenia on 10 April 2013.
 The government of Slovenia with the Global Centre for R2P co-hosted this first European regional meeting.
 Thirty-one countries from across Europe participated in the meeting.
 Austria, Bosnia- Herzegovina, Bulgaria and Hungary announced the appointment of national R2P Focal Points at the meeting.
 The discussion centered on how countries from Europe can implement R2P nationally and internationally and the role of R2P Focal Points in facilitating the operationalization of R2P.
 The meeting was also attended by the UN Special Adviser for the Prevention of Genocide, Mr. Adama Dieng and representatives from European Union, International Criminal Court and OSCE.

-Albania, Argentina, Australia, Austria, Belgium, Bosnia-Herzegovina, Botswana, Bulgaria, Costa Rica, Cote d'Ivoire, Czech Republic, Democratic Republic of the Congo, Denmark, Finland, France, Georgia, Germany, Greece, Ghana, Guatemala, Hungary, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Montenegro, Netherlands, New Zealand, Poland, Slovenia, Spain, Sweden, Switzerland, Uruguay, United Kingdom and United States.
+Albania, Argentina, Australia, Austria, Belgium, Bosnia-Herzegovina, Botswana, Bulgaria, Chile, Costa Rica, Cote d'Ivoire, Croatia, Czech Republic, Democratic Republic of the Congo, Denmark, Finland, France, Georgia, Germany, Greece, Ghana, Guatemala, Hungary, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Montenegro, Mozambique, Netherlands, New Zealand, Poland, Republic of Korea, Slovenia, Spain, Sweden, Switzerland, Uruguay, United Kingdom and United States.